People

 Linxi Shi, PhD

-Dr. Shi is an adjunct scientist in the Wang lab.
-She earned her MS in Biomedical Engineering at Worcester Polytechnic Institute, her PhD in Medical Physics from Georgia Institute of Technology, and a postdoctoral fellowship with the Stanford Cancer Imaging Training program and in the Wang lab.
+Dr. Shi is a senior scientist in the Wang lab.
+She earned her MS in Biomedical Engineering at Worcester Polytechnic Institute, her PhD in Medical Physics from Georgia Institute of Technology, and a postdoctoral fellowship with the Stanford Cancer Imaging Training program in the Wang lab.
 Dr. Shi’s research interests focus on development of novel medical imaging techniques, including algorithm design for tomographic reconstruction, artifact correction, and image processing for various imaging modalities.
 During her PhD, she developed novel artifact corrections and reconstruction algorithms for cone beam computed tomography, with a focus on applications of breast cancer diagnosis and image-guided radiation therapy.
 At Stanford, Dr. Shi works on developing advanced clinical translational x-ray and CT imaging systems.

 In her spare time, Dr. Shi enjoys running, playing basketball, and swimming.
 She also likes traveling and exploring interesting things with family and friends.